Syslifters/OffSec-Reporting/README.md

 # Offensive Security Reporting
-Use our cloud service for free to write your Offensive Security OSCP, OSEE, OSEP, OSWE, OSWP reports.
+Use our cloud service <a src="https://docs.sysreptor.com/oscp-reporting-with-sysreptor/">SysReptor</a> for free to write your Offensive Security OSCP, OSEE, OSEP, OSWE, OSWP reports.

+## Your Benefits
-* Free
+:heavy_dollar_sign: Free
-* Write in markdown
+:pencil: Write in markdown
-* Render your report
+⚙️ Render your report
-* OSCP, OSEE, OSEP, OSWE, OSWP
+:shield: OSCP, OSEE, OSEP, OSWE, OSWP
-* Fully customizable
+:rocket: Fully customizable
-* No need for Word
+:tada: No need for Word
-* No local software troubleshooting
+:ok_hand: No local software troubleshooting

-## Creating an OSCP Exam Report
+## Your Offensive Security Report within minutes